Breakaway cat collar

 Avoid collars with elastic straps—they pose a real safety risk

-Choosing the best breakaway cat collar
+How to choose the best breakaway cat collar

 Breakaway clasp for cat collar In other designs, the quick release mechanism consists of two overlapping ends that open when both pulling and twisting pressure are applied.